Crete Locals logo

 “Those who have not visited the Omalos plateau and have not passed through the Samaria gorge do not know the Crete”, say the locals.

-The Samaria gorge national park attracts trekkers and nature lovers from all around the world, for many, it is the main destination of their trip to Crete.
+The Samaria Gorge National Park attracts trekkers and nature lovers from all around the world, for many, it is the main destination of their trip to Crete.
 The Samaria Gorge is considered to be one of the best walking trails in Crete.

 The Samaria Gorge Hike In A Nutshell

-Samaria gorge opening dates 2023
+Samaria Gorge opening dates 2024

 Samaria Gorge National Park is open every day from 1st May until 31st October from 7:00 to 16:00.
 The gorge may be closed due to weather conditions (rain, strong wind).